 Brisbane Pride Festival started in 1990 as a means of organising and promoting public events and activities that contribute to Brissie’s queer culture.
 The first event was held as a Rally and March through the streets of Brisbane, ending with a small gathering at Musgrave Park, South Brisbane.
 This day has now grown to encompass a big Parade through the city streets and a huge Fair Day.

-Once a year, Cairns Tropical Pride invites visitors from around Australia and the world to join them for ten days of play in the gorgeous environment that is Tropical North Queensland.
+Once a year, Cairns Tropical Pride invites visitors from around Australia and the world to join them to play in the gorgeous environment that is Tropical North Queensland.